azagaya/laigter/README.md

 Laigter is available in english and spanish.
 It should automatically detect your PC language.

+## Prerequisites

+You need Qt framework (online installer is the recommended way to get it) and opencv 3.2 or above.
+Opencv is not meant for tools like this, but is the one i'm used to.
+In the future it would be nice to do without it.

 ## Contributing

 Easiest way to contribute is trying laigter and giving me your feedback.
 Please open an issue when you find a bug, and try to specify the way to reproduce it.